(lispkit type)

 LispKit defines a type tag for every different type of object.
 The type of objects created with the make-type facility are represented with unintered symbols whose string representation matches the type label provided to make-type.
 Enum and record objects come with a corresponding type tag as well.
 All standard, built-in types use interned symbols as type tags.
 Procedure type-of returns the type tag associated with the value of the argument of type-of.

 Type tags of custom types are returned as the first value of make-type.
 Type tags of records can be retrieved via record-type-tag from the corresponding record type object.
 Similarly, type tags of enum objects are accessible via enum-type-type-tag.
 Type tags of native types are typically exported by the libraries providing access to the type.
-All standard, built-in types are represented by the following interned symbols: void, end-of-file, null, boolean, symbol, fixnum, bignum, rational, flonum, complex, char, string, bytevector, pair, mpair, array, vector, gvector, values, procedure, parameter, promise, environment, hashtable, port, record-type, and error.
+All standard, built-in types are represented by the following interned symbols: void, end-of-file, null, boolean, symbol, fixnum, bignum, integer, rational, flonum, real, complex, number, char, string, bytevector, pair, list, box, mpair, array, vector, gvector, values, procedure, parameter, promise, environment, hashtable, port, input-port, output-port, record-type, and error.
 For undefined values #f is returned.

 Type management